Understand the basic rules for trustees, settlors and beneficiaries of non-resident trusts.

 - none of the trustees are resident in the UK for tax purposes

-Domicile usually refers to the country or legal jurisdiction (a state for example) where someone intends to make their permanent home - you can only have one place of domicile at any given time.
+Domicile usually refers to the country or legal jurisdiction where someone intends to make their permanent home (for example, a state).
+You can only have one place of domicile at any given time.

 Who to contact if you’re setting up a non-resident trust

 If you’re setting up a trust and you think it may be non-resident, you may need to register the trust.
 Find out more about when and how to register a trust.

 To discuss overseas tax or non-resident trusts issues, contact the Trusts helpline.

 The tax rules for non-resident trusts are very complicated.
 Although there are general rules that apply to all non-resident trusts, each trust is different and is treated separately depending on:

 - if it’s a bare trust, discretionary trust or an interest in possession trust